Autodidac/AlmondCore/README.md

 Event Manager: This subsystem handles events and state changes within the game, supporting an event-driven architecture that decouples components from one another.
 Automated Event Handling: Events can be queued, and systems can respond to these events as they occur, allowing for dynamic game behavior without tight coupling.
+4. Advanced Task and Event-Driven Data-Oriented (DOD) + OOP + Functional Programming Custom Hybrid Design This thing is absolute overkill to build a calculator with, but it would make it a lot easier, or a scientific physics simulation, or a game engine, leveraged but a functional header only data oriented design.
-4. Advanced Task and Event-Driven Data-Oriented (DOD) + OOP + Functional Programming Custom Hybrid Design Component Storage: Components are stored in a way that optimizes data locality, improving cache performance and reducing memory access latency.
+Component Storage: Components are stored in a way that optimizes data locality, improving cache performance and reducing memory access latency.
 Separation of Data and Logic: This design principle ensures that the engine can efficiently manage large quantities of entities and components while maintaining high-performance execution.
-5. Modular and Extensible Architecture
+6. Modular and Extensible Architecture
 Easy Integration: New components, systems, or features can be added to the engine without significant modifications to the existing codebase.
 Support for Plugins: The engine is designed to allow third-party developers to create plugins or extensions, enabling a vibrant ecosystem around the engine.
-6. Scalable Systems
+7. Scalable Systems
 Multithreading Support: The engine leverages multiple cores effectively by distributing workloads across threads, ensuring that it can scale with the complexity of the game.
 Adaptive Resource Management: Resources such as memory, graphics, and audio can be managed dynamically based on the needs of the game, improving performance and efficiency.
-7. Input Management
+8. Input Management
 Unified Input System: The engine provides a unified interface for handling input from various sources (keyboard, mouse, gamepad, etc.), allowing for consistent handling of player interactions.
-8. Scripting and Behavior Systems
+9. Scripting and Behavior Systems
 Scripting Support: The engine can integrate scripting languages (like C#, Lua, or Python, Rust, D, Go) to allow designers to write game logic without modifying the core engine code.
 Behavior Trees/State Machines: Support for behavior trees or state machines can be incorporated for AI and complex entity behaviors, allowing for flexible design of non-player characters (NPCs).
-9. Rendering and Graphics
+10. Rendering and Graphics
 Renderer Module: The engine includes a rendering subsystem that can leverage modern graphics APIs (like Vulkan or DirectX 12) for high-quality graphics and effects.
 Post-Processing Effects: Support for advanced rendering techniques such as post-processing effects, particle systems, and shader management.